Information for carers

 If you are a carer and have to come into hospital it is important that you make hospital staff aware of your caring responsibilities.
 They will explain where carers can go to receive appropriate advice and support.

-We have a Carers Gloucestershire Hospital Liaison Officer, based on our wards full time, who can provide support and advice for carers of patients on our wards.
+We have a Carers Gloucestershire Hospital Liaison Officer, who can provide support and advice for carers of patients on our wards.

-To contact the liaison officer, please call The Gloucestershire Carers Hub on 0300 111 9000 or speak to a member of staff on the ward.
+To contact the liaison officer, please call The Gloucestershire Carers Hub on 0300 111 9000 or by email at email@example.com.

 Alternatively, if you feel your voice is not being heard, please contact our PALS team on 0800 019 3282 (freephone).